RavelanoDiviandra/RavelanoDiviandra/README.md

-# Hi there, I'm Ravelano DIviandra👋
+# Hi there, I'm Ravelano Diviandra👋
 ### Electrical Engineering Student | Embedded Systems, IoT & Industrial Automation

 I am a passionate Electrical Engineering student focused on **Embedded Systems**, **IoT**, and **Industrial Automation**.
 I specialize in bridging the gap between hardware and software to create efficient, real-world solutions for industrial and consumer applications.